Vertical farming: What you need to know

 How Aquaponic System works

 Is vertical farming ideal for you?
-To decide, compare its benefits and cons in terms of profits, health and other factors.
+To decide, compare its benefits and cons regarding profits, health, and other factors.

 Pros of vertical farming

-• Stable crop yields and profits throughout different weather and season conditions since crops you will grow them in controlled environment conditions.
+• Stable crop yields and profits throughout different weather and season conditions since crops will grow in controlled environment conditions.

 • Fewer crop losses since crops and fish farms are protected against animals & pests and invasive plant species.